Motorcycle frame: Stiffness

 Frame stiffness is a problem for motorcycle designers, as it was for the bicycle frames that motorcycles are descendants of.

 Modifying the stiffness of a factory-produced frame can be undertaken to improve handling characteristics.
 This is often done by triangulating the factory frame.
 Triangulation is a technique used in many engineering applications to stiffen structures.
 However doing so can also have undesirable effects if it overloads other parts of the frame, as a flexible frame acts as a spring to absorb some loads.

 Lateral stiffness

 In the 21st century, advances like high power engines driving high traction tires, and better-performing suspension components, especially forks, led to a situation where designs with increased overall frame stiffness were made available to consumers.
 Analysts differ on whether infinite lateral stiffness is desirable, or whether a finite degree of built-in flex is preferable.

 Motorcycle frame measurement

 If the handling of the motorcycle is not appropriate, it is important to check the deformation of the geometry of the motorcycle frame.
 This measurement can be important after an accident or before buying a used motorcycle.
-There is a wide range of prices for the instruments available on the market: Touch Bike approx. £17,000 Scheibner Germany approx. 10,000 EUR, LaserEVO 1000 USD and finally a smart MotoSmartLaser 250 USD available for all motorcycle service.